|3 - 5 euros|

 Sylvia Marchand works with digital media and locative tools, such as CGeomap, creating maps and site specific media celebrating togetherness, hospitality and art as a connector of people around the world.

 Her experience of walking together and creating together with refugees from Eritrea and other countries, and how this can cross-pollinate the walking arts practices of Western artists, will be the topic of her talk and dialogue with you, departing from her latest project AZMARI: Erythro’Poïesie / Listening to the “foreigner who comes”.

 The glocal work of new technology artist and anthropologist Sylvie Marchand focuses on migration, nomadism and hospitality, often through sound walks and in a collaboration with migrants.

 After encountering Eritrean refugees, she first started the Hospitality in Actions project where the urgency was to give back to these artists the full range of their art by manufacturing Abyssinian musical instruments (krars).

 This was extended into a locative media project as a plea for the cause of refugees, for inclusion in the face of racism and as a means of shedding light on an essential part of our contemporary history, to show how much the presence of “the foreigner who comes” (Michel Agier) is a chance for all; because it is crucial to give a voice to the artists who arrive, because it is vital to listen to them, and because it is urgent to reinvent, with them, the polyphonies of the world.

-Azmari’s artistic material is the fruit of exchanges between all people involved over a period of three years, whether or not they have migrated, united by the desire to reinvent the territories of art and the languages of humanity.
+Azmari’s artistic material is the fruit of exchanges over a period of three years, whether or not they have migrated, united by the desire to reinvent the territories of art and the languages of humanity.
 Together these artists calligraphy the earth, drawing a network of energies, desires, skills and visions that unite us beyond borders.